Hakone Day Trip From Tokyo

 Hakone Day-Trip from Tokyo Map

 Hakone is a perfect day-trip destination from Tokyo because all of the area’s highlights lie along one big loop.
-The Hakone Free Pass gets you to and around all of these locations on one ticket.
+The Hakone Free Pass gets you to and around all of these locations on one convenient ticket.
+Read more about the different areas of Hakone in my Hakone neighborhood guide.

 Awesome methods of transportation and sightseeing that are included in the Hakone Pass include the following:

-- Pirate Ship – called the Hakone Sightseeing Cruise, you’ll ride a Pirate Ship over beautiful Lake Ashinoko, with views of Mt.
+• Hakone Pirate Ship – called the Hakone Sightseeing Cruise, you’ll ride a Pirate Ship over beautiful Lake Ashinoko, with views of Mt.
 Fuji and the Hakone shrine’s torii gate on the water.
-See the cruise’s timetable here.
+See the cruise’s timetable here

-- Hakone Tozan Cable Car – Take this colorful, slanted vessel down to Gora station, where you’ll find a sleepy town with many parks and museums.
+• Hakone Tozan Cable Car – Take this colorful, diagonal vessel down to Gora station, where you’ll find a sleepy town with beautiful natural areas and museums.

-Tip: Before you go on your Hakone Day Trip from Tokyo, check this regional map to see which transportation options are currently operating in Hakone.
+Tip: Before you go on your Hakone Day Trip, check this regional map to see which transportation options are currently operating in Hakone.
+Sometimes key sections like the cable car or train line might be out of service due to weather or accidents.

 Hakone Day Trip From Tokyo Itinerary